Explore the Majestic Beauty of Arunachal Pradesh: Your Ultimate Tour Package Guide

 9. Tawang Monastery: The Largest in India

 The Tawang Monastery, located in the Tawang district, is the largest monastery in India and the second-largest in the world.
 Perched at an altitude of 10,000 feet, it offers panoramic views of the surrounding mountains.
-The monastery is a significant center for Tibetan Buddhism and is known for its rich history, architecture, and the annual Torgya Festival.
+The monastery is a significant centre for Tibetan Buddhism and is known for its rich history, architecture, and the annual Torgya Festival.

 10. Sela Pass: The Snowy Pass